Frequently Asked Questions

 -Should I see a therapist, a medication prescriber, or both?

 You are going to find that there are many types of therapists.
 Some examples will include LPC's, LMFT's, LCSW's, and Licensed Psychologists.
 Each of these examples of providers are qualified to provide therapy.
-I would highly recommend that you work with someone licensed, and go to the state of CO DORA website to verify their license.
+I would highly recommend that you work with someone licensed, and go to the state of CO DORA website to verify their license - you can do this for all three of our providers.
 If you are not currently on psychotropic medication, it is often a good starting point to see if your therapist recommends that you see a prescriber.
 Examples of prescribers will include your PCP, and then mental health prescribing specialists that might have the letters of PA, NP / APRN, or a Psychiatrist.
 For certain mental health problems, it is best to work with both a therapist and a prescriber.
 Examples would be Bipolar Disorder or Schizophrenia.
 This is a complicated topic, but do know that not every mental health problem will require any medicine.
 In fact, very often it is best to see if therapy alone reduces your symptoms.
 If you really aren't sure, please give me a call and I'm happy to offer some consultation in making this decision.

 -How does insurance work in your particular office?

 Currently, we take in network with various insurances to includeTricare, Medicare, Cigna, Aetna, and Blue Cross / Blue Sheild as in network providers.
 However, the only provider currently seeing new clients is Beth Kirk-Small and she does not take insurance yet.
 Many insurances allow for out-of-network provider billing.
 For example, we have a lot of United HealthCare clients who see us out of network, and we will submit the billing so that you as the client pay us and the insurance company reimburses you a percentage of our fee - as a check to you in the mail.